ivanmcgregor/ig-imperium-romanum/README.md

 # Website der IG Imperium Romanum

-## Datenpflege:

-Alle sich häufig ändernden Daten (Calendar, Gallerien) sind in `src/data` hinterlegt.
-Die Bilder der Gallerien müssen separat im public Ordner abgelegt werden.

-## Next
+## Setup

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This site is using [Next.js](https://nextjs.org/) to generate static assets during the build and

 ### Getting Started